-Conversely, B2C have a shorter, more transactional cycle that means less money, but lower revenue sources.
-While B2B businesses can spend more money acquiring a customer, because they can still get a positive ROI.
-B2C marketers have to be more conscientious, since the returns are not as great.
+Conversely, B2C has a shorter, more transactional cycle that means less money, but lower revenue sources.
+While B2B businesses can spend more money on acquiring a customer because they can still get a positive ROI.
+B2C marketers have to be more conscientious since the returns are not as great.

 If you need help deciding the appropriate content for your lead generation efforts, give us a Shout so we can help!